Better Late Than Never: Formulating and Benchmarking Recommendation Editing: More Experimental Results

 \subsection{Editing Effectiveness}

-Table \ref{tab:dres} and Table \ref{tab:dres-2} display a detailed comparison of various methods across different datasets and backbones, showcasing the EC, EP, Recall, and NDCG metrics.
+Table \ref{tab:dres} displays a detailed comparison of various methods across different datasets and backbones, showcasing the EC, EP, Recall, and NDCG metrics, we report the average value and standard deviation of 10 runs.
 We can find that the results are consistent with the main analysis in Section~\ref{sec:edit_effect}.